adriangzz/mina/README.md

 ## Installation

-To use the compiler, python3 must be installed in the system
+To use the compiler, Python 3 must be installed in the system

 ## Usage